Treatment for Schizophrenia

 Etymology and terminology

-The term “schizophrenia” was coined by Swiss psychiatrist Eugen Bleuler.
-Despite the term’s meaning, schizophrenia does not imply “split mind”.
-In public opinion schizophrenia is frequently confused with the dissociative identity disorder, also known as “multiple personality disorder” or “split personality disorder”, a rare psychiatric condition.
+Swiss psychiatrist Eugen Bleuler coined the term “schizophrenia.”
+Despite the term’s meaning, schizophrenia does not imply “split mind.”
+Public opinion frequently confuses schizophrenia with dissociative identity disorder, also known as “multiple personality disorder” or “split personality disorder,” a rare psychiatric condition.

 Jumbled thinking

 People with schizophrenia may have trouble getting their thoughts straight.
-This often means that a person says things which don’t make sense to others.
+This often means that a person says things that don’t make sense to others.

 Disorganized thinking and speech

-Such disorganization may range from loss of train of thoughts, to loosely connected sentences up to the full incoherence known as “word salad”.
+Such disorganization may range from loss of train of thought to loosely connected sentences up to the full incoherence known as “word salad.”

 Paranoia (beliefs of persecution): the person may believe that others are trying to harm him.